Qiaoyut/Qiaoyu-Tan.github.io/_pages/about.md

 Hello!
 I am an Assistant Professor in [Computer Science](https://shanghai.nyu.edu/academics/majors/computer-science) at [New York Univesity Shanghai](https://shanghai.nyu.edu/) (NYU Shanghai), leading the [Data-Centric Intelligent Lab (Delta)](https://qiaoyu-tan.github.io/deltalab/).
 Prior to NYU Shanghai, I received my Ph.D. degree in CSCE Department at Texas A&M University in 2023 under the supervision of [Dr. Xia Hu](https://cs.rice.edu/~xh37/index.html).
 In Delta lab, our research interests are generally in data mining and machine learning, with a particular focus on graph machine learning, foundation models, and trustworthy AI.
 Our research is motivated by, and contributed to, applications in social science, recommendation systems, Q&A system, and health informatics.

 We strive to develop *accurate*, *universal*, *trustworthy*, and *efficient* machine learning algorithms with theoretical properties to better extract valuable patterns from diverse high-impact data problems and real-world challenges, including but not limited to:
-- **Graph Data Analytics**.
+- **Graph Analytics**.
 Graph Neural Networks, Knowledge Graph Reasoning, Graph Recommendation System
-- **Sequence Data Processing**.
+- **Sequence Modeling**.
 Large Language Model, Sequential and Session Recommendation, Time-Series Analysis, Conversational AI
-- **Tabular Data Mining**.
+- **Tabular Mining**.
 AI for X (e.g., Health, Education, and Finance)

 ⭐📢 **<font color=red size=5> Welcome to join us:</font>**